-Since the beginning of the millennium, German wine has seen a veritable renaissance internationally, which has much to do with the term “Riesling miracle” and is to a large extent embodied by a young generation of vintners who focus more on high quality than high profits.
-The long growing season and comparatively low summer heat ensure German wines Wines German wines are produced in13 wine-growing areas in which, over an area of more than 100,000 hectares, a wide variety of typical regional wines are made.
+German wine has been enjoying an international renaissance since the turn of the millennium.
+The “Riesling miracle” is embodied by a generation of young winemakers who prioritise high quality instead of large yields.
+Germany’s climatic conditions lend its wines Wines German wines are produced in13 wine-growing areas in which, over an area of more than 100,000 hectares, a wide variety of typical regional wines are made.
 Apart from Saxony and Saale-Unstrut in the East, the German wine-growing areas are primarily in the southwest and south of the country.
-Although… Read more › are refined and do not have a high alcohol content.
+Although… Read more › a fine texture without high alcohol content.

 Traditions and new habits